 - any grilled protein – fish, chicken, beef, or pork

-- alongside a burger inside of your typical French fries
+- alongside a burger instead of your typical French fries

-- Place on grill over indirect heat and grill for 25-30 minutes, flipping and rotating occasionally (about every 7-8 minutes).
-Carrots should be slightly soft when you pinch them, but still have a slight firmness towards the inside when done.
+- Place on grill over indirect heat and grill for 20-25 minutes, flipping and rotating occasionally (about every 7-8 minutes).
+Time will depend on how thick your carrots are and some might be done before others.
+Carrots should be slightly soft when you pinch them, but have a slight firmness towards the inside when done.
 Enjoy!

 This post may contain affiliate links and I may make a little bit of money if you click on and purchase the products through the links.
 It doesn’t cost you any extra money.
 The compensation helps with expenses to keep ETG up and running.
 I truly appreciate your support!